sghrm/freemarket_sample_31s/README.md

 ### Association
-- has_many :seles
+- has_many :sales
 - has_many :points
 - has_many :reviews
-- has_many :notifications
+- has_many :notifications, as: :notificationable
 - has_many :todos
 - has_many :comments
 - has_many :likes